agile-ts/documentation/docs/quick_start/React.md

 const MY_FIRST_STATE = App.createState("Hello World");
 ```
 With the help of the previously instantiate AgileTs Instance, we can now create our first State.
-We assign the initial value `'Hello Wrold'` to the State, which we've passed as first property.
+We have assigned the initial value `'Hello Wrold'` to the State, which we have passed as first property.

 ```ts
 const myFirstState = useAgile(MY_FIRST_STATE); // Returns 'Hello World x'